varungupta31/AutoVision/DistractedDriverDetection/FailedAttempt_01_Using_State_Farm_Distracted_Driver_Dataset/readme.md

-YOLOv4-Tiny Distracted Driver Detection Using the State Farm Distracted Driver Dataset
+<h2>This section of this project contains annotated images from the State Farm Distracted Driver Dataset, for YOLO.
+A model trained on this dataset, failed to generalize in out-of-data images.</h2>